adammurdoch/build-builder/README.md

 ### Current limitations

+- Adding source does not consider project dependencies.
 - The Android application does not actually work.
 The Java and C++ applications can be installed and executed.
     - No annotation processors are used.
     - No Java library projects are included.